Kevin Rose | Smithsonian Environmental Research Center

 Sea Lamprey are controlled by a number of methods.
 One of the most successful methods had been the spraying of a chemical called TFM in streams where Sea Lamprey nest.
 The chemical kills larval and young lamprey1 but has a minimal effect on other fish species and is non-toxic to humans and other mammals3.
 With regular spraying, Sea Lamprey populations have been brought under control at about 10% of the peak decades ago3.
 In addition to TFM spraying, managers have built barriers to limit spawning in many places and an active trapping program is used to identify Sea Lamprey hotspots4.

 - United States Geological Survey.
-Great Lakes Science Center: Sea Lamprey.
+Upper Midwest Environmental Sciences Center: Sea Lamprey.
 View online

 - Great Lakes Fishery Commission.
 TFM and Sea Lamprey Control – A Success Story.
 View online